New Mexico Diminished Value Claims

 Yes.
 New Mexico recognizes third party diminished value claims when another driver is responsible for the accident.

-Generally no, unless first party diminished value coverage is specifically included in the policy.
+Generally no, unless first-party diminished value coverage is specifically included in your policy.

-There is no mandated state formula.
-Market comparison analysis of similar vehicles with and without accident history is commonly used to determine measurable resale impact.
+There's no mandated state formula.
+A market comparison of similar vehicles, with and without accident history, is the standard method for measuring resale impact.

 Yes, but insurers typically require clear documentation demonstrating measurable market loss before issuing compensation.